 Jörn won the VES Award in 2013 and Emmy Award in 2013 and 2014 for his work on Game of Thrones, a show he has contributed to for over six seasons as VFX supervisor.
 Jörn has recently wrapped work on Marvel's Spider-Man: Far From Home.

 With a keen eye for detail, in-depth understanding of visual effects from development through to delivery, and experience in on-set supervision, Jörn offers expertise at every stage of production.

-Jan Philip Cramer is Digital Domain's Head of Animation as well as one of the industry's leading Animation Directors.
-He has garnered an impressive list of credits and accolades as Animation Director in his 14-year career, including winning a VES award for his work on the digital character Thanos in Avengers: Infinity War.
+Prior to becoming one of Digital Domain’s Visual Effects Supervisors, Jan Philip Cramer served as DD’s Head of Animation for many years and is one of the industry’s leading Animation Directors.
+He has been on set for numerous blockbuster films focusing on creature and facial animation.
+He has garnered an impressive list of credits and accolades in his 15-year career, including winning a VES award for his work on the digital character Thanos in Avengers: Infinity War.

 Jason Greenblum is a VFX supervisor at Sony Pictures Imageworks most recently overseeing SPI's work on Jumanji: The Next Level.
 He previously served as DFX supervisor on The Meg, Smallfoot, The Amazing Spider-Man 2, Hotel Transylvania 2 and Ghostbusters.